MrJujuri/MrJujuri-Engine-Sounds-System/README.md

 🔒 Anda hanya diperbolehkan menggunakan script ini *apa adanya* di server Anda.
 🚫 Tidak diperbolehkan memodifikasi, mengupload ulang, atau mendistribusikan kembali tanpa izin tertulis dari pemilik.

+Copyright (c) 2025 MrJujuri

+All rights reserved.

+This script is provided for use only.
+You may use this script as-is in your FiveM server, but you may not copy, modify, distribute, sublicense, or sell any part of this script without explicit written permission from the author.

+Unauthorized usage, redistribution, or modification is strictly prohibited.

+---

+Original base script by: https://github.com/JnKTechstuff/ParadoxEngineSounds Credits to JnKTechstuff for the foundational engine sound implementation.